techtrigon/CPP_for_CP/README.md

 `{mingw64_folder_location}\include\c++\{compiler_version}\x86_64-w64-mingw32\bits`

 You can replace the existing `stdc++.h` file in this directory with the one provided here.
-Additionally, extract the `stdcpp.h` file into the directory.

 ## Precompiling